aleph2c/learning_xslt_with_python/README.md

   use ``saxonche`` all you see is "there was a compiler error" when you make a mistake.
-This isn't that helpful if you are trying to learn XSLT.  (this package uses a Java version of the saxon technology to provide compiler errors when you make a mistake, see below).
+This isn't that helpful if you are trying to learn XSLT.  (this package uses a Java version of the saxon technology to provide compiler errors, see below).

-- ``saxonche`` will infrequently cause stack overflow errors.
+- It infrequently issues stack overflow errors.

 As a Python developer learning XSLT your main challenge will be to stop thinking like a procedural programmer and start thinking like a functional programmer.